zloedi/qonche/README.md

 # qonche
-A tiny quake-like console written in C with no dependencies.
+A tiny quake-like console in a single C header with no dependencies.

-This lib implements a stripped-down quake-like console for real-time apps (i.e. games):
+This lib PROVIDES:
 * editing:
    - cursor movement
    - erase characters at the cursor